-- 20.60 There is a requirement to conduct ongoing monitoring.
-Guidance on the general monitoring requirements is set out in Part I, paragraph 5.7.
-The implementation of such monitoring procedures can mitigate money laundering risks to firms offering services to funds.
-There are, however, also specific characteristics of funds which will be relevant to firms' consideration of appropriate monitoring procedures, in particular the use of multiple brokers. - 20.61 Customers may choose to allocate execution, clearing and prime brokerage between different firms and many customers may use more than one execution broker.
-The reasons for this include ensuring that they obtain best execution, competitive rates, or to gain access to a particular specialism within one firm.
-This will restrict a firm's ability to monitor a customer, as they may not be aware of all activity or even contingent activity associated with the transactions they are undertaking. - 20.62 Monitoring funds' activity will be affected by the fact that firms may only have access to a part of the overall picture of their customer's trading activities.
+- may not be aware of all activity or even contingent activity associated with the transactions they are undertaking. - 20.62 Monitoring funds' activity will be affected by the fact that firms may only have access to a part of the overall picture of their customer's trading activities.
 The fact that many customers spread their activities over a number of financial firms will mean that many firms will have a limited view of a customer's trading activities and it may be difficult to assess the commercial rationale of certain transactions. - 20.63 The nature and extent of any monitoring activity will therefore need be determined by a firm based on a risk-based assessment of the firm's business profile.
-This will be different for each firm and may include an assessment of the following matters: - Extent of business undertaken (executing, clearing, prime brokerage or a mixture of all three); - Nature of funds who are customers (e.g. geographic location); - Number of customers and volume of transactions; - > Types of products traded and complexity of those products; and - Payment procedures. - 20.64 In the context of a correspondent securities relationship, when providing brokerage services to underlying funds, the correspondent broker should, to the extent possible, monitor the respondent investment manager's transactions in order to detect any changes in the respondent's risk profile or any unusual activity or deviations, and request further information thereon. - 20.65 Firms should ensure that any relevant factors taken into account in determining their monitoring activities are adequately documented, and are subject to appropriate periodic review. - 20.66 Firms relying on third parties under the ML Regulations to apply CDD measures cannot rely on the third party in respect of monitoring.
+This will be different for each firm and may include an assessment of the following matters: - Extent of business undertaken (executing, clearing, prime brokerage or a mixture of all three); - Nature of funds who are customers (e.g. geographic location); - Number of customers and volume of transactions; - > Types of products traded and complexity of those products; and - Payment procedures. - 20.64 Firms should ensure that any relevant factors taken into account in determining their monitoring activities are adequately documented, and are subject to appropriate periodic review. - 20.65 Firms relying on third parties under the ML Regulations to apply CDD measures cannot rely on the third party in respect of monitoring.